okta/okta.github.io/_source/quickstart/widget/default-example.md

 </body>
 ```

-Next, create a `script` to configure the widget based on to your organization:
+Next, add a `script` to configure the widget to your organization and render it inside of the `div` you just created:
 ```html
 <script type="text/javascript">